OneArgo/ArgoVocabs/README.md

 * The update and release of the new collection is made "on the fly", following ticket requirements.
 * When a new vocabulary collection is created, the documentation is updated accordingly (at the very least to indicate the new collection url).
 * The release of new version of the documentation is made regularly (no formal schedule).
 New version documentation must be advertised through the *argo-dm@groups.wmo.int* mailing list.
-    * Format_version evolves (from verion x.x to x.(x+1) or (x.1).0 when previous file in version x.x will not pass anymore the FileChecker with the envisioned change.
+    * Format_version evolves from version x.x to x.(x+1) or (x.1).0 when previous file in version x.x will not pass anymore the FileChecker with the envisioned change.
 It is good practice to make new metadata field optionnal, during a transition phase, which can last 1 to 3 years, before making them mandatory and hence increase the Format_version numbering).
 * Once the documentation is released, the checker is updated.
 New version of the file checker must be advertised through the *argo-dm@groups.wmo.int* mailing list.

 # A few information on NVS updates